BrokenShell/Fortuna/README.md

 Fortuna is meant for games, data science, A.I. and experimental programming... not security!

-- Storm: Core C++ Random Number Engine. https://github.com/BrokenShell/Storm
+Storm: Fortuna's Random Number Engine. https://github.com/BrokenShell/Storm

 ### Quick Install `$ pip install Fortuna`

 ### Installation may require the following:
 - MacOS or Linux.
 Windows is not directly supported without WSL: Windows Subsystem for Linux.